jfilus/byteWIKI/docs/source/softwaredevelopment.rst

    --sysroot=/opt/poky-bytesatwork/3.0.1/sysroots/armv7at2hf-neon-poky-linux-gnueabi

-Crosscompile the source code, e.g. by:
+Cross-compile the source code, e.g. by:

 ::